-Flash forward to the chair of my hairdresser.
+Fast forward to the chair of my hairdresser.
+1990.
 Both of us recently married.
 Discussing vacations.
 She complaining about packing for her husband.
-I replying that I wouldn’t begin to know where my husband’s socks and underwear were stashed.
-She stunned.
-Hands frozen with scissors and a comb above my head.
-Asks:
+I reply that I couldn’t imagine it that I don’t even know where his socks and underwear are stashed.

-As if it was inconceivable that someone with a penis do his own laundry,
+Her hands freeze, scissors suspended, and she asks: “Who does his laundry, then?”
+(As if it was inconceivable that someone with a penis do his own laundry.)

-Both of my sons do their own, by the age of 5.
+Both of my sons did their own, by the age of 5.

-What about the time my husband and I were forced to approach strangers on the street outside a Laundromat in Interlaken, asking for change in a language we couldn’t speak.
+What about the time my husband and I were forced to approach strangers on the street outside a Laundromat in Interlaken, asking for change in a language we didn’t speak.

 There is nothing really.
 Nothing to explain the suffering, and nothing to release the unbearable hold that laundry has on me.

-That I wasn’t able to face all that laundry.
-Couldn’t bear the pain and loneliness it represented inside my mother.
-Couldn’t set foot into that cellar; into the underbelly of all that was going wrong beneath us; all that was carelessly ignored for too long.
+I don’t dare see the underbelly of all that is going wrong beneath us; all that has carelessly ignored for too long.